-1. The contestant must have both spur rowels touching the animal, one on each side of the animal, anywhere above the break of the shoulders when the animal's front feet touch the arena floor the first time out of the bucking chute.
+- The spur rowels touching the animal, contestant must have both one on each side of the animal, anywhere above the break of the shoulders when the animal's front feet touch the arena floor the first time out of the bucking chute.
 Failure to do so will receive a NO score.
-Either judge will have the option to waive the mark out rule if the contestant is fouled or the animal stalls.

-a.
-The first jump rule will be waived automatically if horse stalls coming out of the chute.

-b.
-The first jump rule will be waived automatically if horse fouls contestant, unless contestant declares himself.
+Either judge will have the option to waive the mark out rule if the contestant is fouled or the animal stalls. - The first jump rule will be waived automatically if horse stalls coming out of the chute. - The first jump rule will be waived automatically if horse fouls contestant, unless contestant declares himself.